Harlinn/Harlinn.Windows/Readme/Build.md

   and example programs for the LMDB and ESE databases.
   Make sure you have about 40GB of available free space for the databases.
-- **ICU4C_HOME** must point to the root of your ICU4C installation
 - **JULIA_HOME** must point to the root of your Julia installation.
 - **ORACLE_HOME** must point to the root of your Oracle installation.
 - **HCC_HOME** must point to the directory containing Harlinn.Windows.sln.
 - **PROJ_LIB** must point to ***%HCC_HOME%**\\Share\\proj*
 - **GDAL_DATA** must point to ***%HCC_HOME%**\\Share\\gdal*
 - **OPENSSL_HOME** must point to the root of your openssl 3.x installation, which is the directory containing the bin, include and lib directories.
-- **VLC_SOURCE** must point to the directory that contains the source code for the VLC media player.
 - **INTEL_MKL_INCLUDE** must point to the directory containing the Intel Math Kernel Library include files
 - **INTEL_MKL_LIB** must point to the directory containing the Intel Math Kernel Library *.lib files
 - **PYTHON_HOME** must point to the root folder of your python installation.